smirarab/ASTRAL/astral-tutorial.md

 java -jar astral.5.7.8.jar -i test_data/1KP-genetrees-BS10.tre -o test_data/1kp-BS10.tre 2> test_data/1kp-bs10.log
 ```

 Compare the species tree generated here with that generated with the fully resolved gene trees.
 You can confirm that the tree topology has not changed in this case, but the branch lengths and the branch support have all changed (and that they tend to both increase).
 By comparing the log files you can also see that after contracting low support branches, the normalized quartet score increases to 0.92321 (from 0.89467 with no contraction).
-This is expected as low support branches tend to increase not decrease discordance.
+This is expected as low support branches tend to increase the discordance.

-### Running on a multi-individual datasets
+### Running on multi-individual datasets

 When multiple individuals from the same species are available, to force the species to be monophyletic, a mapping file needs to be provided using the `-a` option.
 This mapping file should have one line per species, and each line needs to be in one of two formats: